LionelBeato/fintech-win-02-21/week-12/12-1/README.md

  executor.execute(new RunnableTask2());
  ```

 The Java API provides another Executor interface called _ExecutorService_.
-This is an extension of the original interface that provides more discrete methods and handle its own termination.[<sup>4</sup>](#references)
+This is an extension of the original interface that provides more discrete methods and handle its own termination.[<sup>4</sup>](#references) This interface can accept `Runnable` and `Callable`.

 ```java
  void shutdownAndAwaitTermination(ExecutorService pool) {